tomitrescak/luis/src/examples/catalogue/README.md

 # Tests

 This setup does not support tests.
-If you want to see Luis with tests and snapshots, please see the `snapshots` example.
+If you want to see Luis with tests and snapshots, please see the `snapshots` example (TBA).